 Many children with dyslexia can read a word one day and forget it the next.
-Others improve with phonics but never become fluent.
-This is because dyslexia is not just a reading problem—it is a learning problem.
+Others learn phonics rules but never become fluent readers.
+Some read accurately, yet so slowly and effortfully that reading remains exhausting.
+This is because dyslexia is not simply a reading problem.
+It is a learning difficulty that affects how the brain processes, stores, retrieves, and automatically recognizes written language.

-Dyslexia is a learning disability that affects reading and writing skills.
-According to a Yale study, 1 in 5 people have dyslexia, and 80 to 90 percent of children with learning disabilities are dyslexic.
+Dyslexia affects reading, spelling, writing, and often memory and processing speed.
+According to research from Yale University, approximately 1 in 5 people have dyslexia, and 80 to 90 percent of children with learning disabilities are dyslexic.

-Our online dyslexia tutoring services integrate four components: (1) the Orton-Gillingham approach, (2) cognitive training, (3) the development of two crucial brain areas for reading, and (4) solid learning principles.
+At Edublox Online Tutor, our dyslexia intervention integrates four essential components: structured literacy instruction based on the Orton-Gillingham approach, cognitive training, the development of two crucial brain systems involved in reading, and the application of fundamental learning principles.

 Aligned with the Orton-Gillingham approach